 The final stage in the course development process is to obtain approval from eTech and the department chair.
 Each course undergoes two separate reviews — one of the course manuscript and one of the Blackboard shell.
 Both versions must be approved by eTech and the department chair before the course goes live.

-eTech uses this checklist to evaluate the newly developed online course.
+eTech uses this checklist to evaluate the newly developed online course and provide constructive feedback on the course design.

 The department chair, or a departmental subject specialist, will read the reviews from eTech and conduct a review using this checklist.